onzfonz/comp227/src/content/3/en/part3a.md

     })
   }

-  const note = {
+  const task = {
     content: body.content,
     important: body.important || false,
     date: new Date(),
     id: generateId(),
   }

-  notes = notes.concat(note)
+  tasks = tasks.concat(task)

-  response.json(note)
+  response.json(task)
 })
 ```

-The logic for generating the new id number for notes has been extracted into a separate `generateId` function.
+The logic for generating the new id number for tasks has been extracted into a separate `generateId` function.

 If the received data is missing a value for the `content` property, the server will respond to the request with the status code
 [400 bad request](https://www.rfc-editor.org/rfc/rfc9110.html#name-400-bad-request):